atenearesearchgroup/chatgpt-uml/README.md

 The contents of this repository as organized as follows:

-* [Intent UML models](https://github.com/atenearesearchgroup/chatgpt-uml/blob/main/IntentModels.md), used as targets to check if ChatGPT can generate them.
+* [Intent models](https://github.com/atenearesearchgroup/chatgpt-uml/blob/main/IntentModels.md), used as targets to check if ChatGPT can generate them.
 * Logbooks, recording the conversations we had with ChatGPT in order to generate some of the intent models.
 * Larger examples, to challenge ChatGPT and its future versions.
 * [Images](https://github.com/atenearesearchgroup/chatgpt-uml/tree/main/images) of all models.